belsrc/notebook/nvim/vim tutor.md

 `r<char>` to replace the character at the cursor with the one given.

+### Replace Mode

+`R` enters into Replace Mode.
+In this mode each new character typed will replace the character under the cursor and advance the cursor by one.
+Hitting `esc` exits the mode.

 ### Change Operator

 `ce` change until the end of the word.